 The first thing that probably comes to mind when you think of ramen is the heavily processed packages enjoyed by college students around the world.
 These flavored packages are filled with high amounts of sodium and a long list of ingredients you can’t pronounce.
 On the other hand, when it comes to ramen noodles themselves, they are made from just 4 ingredients–flour, water, salt, and kansui.

 For this recipe, choose a package of ramen noodles that contains plain ramen noodles without any flavoring.
 One of my favorites to use is this box of Ocean’s Halo Organic Ramen Noodles.
 These noodles contain 3 simple ingredients, lower amounts of sodium, and pack in 7 grams of protein per serving.
-The only downside is ramen noodles contain little to no fiber.
-That’s why I like to pair these noodles with colorful, fiber-rich vegetables in these make-ahead jars.
+To pump up the nutrition even more, I like to pair these noodles with colorful, fiber-rich vegetables in these make-ahead jars.

 So in short, unflavored ramen noodles are definitely a food to enjoy as part of a balanced diet.